What Is Thatch?

 Tolerance to Adverse Environmental Conditions Decreases Most of the living part of the plant is not in soil, so it doesn’t have earth’s insulating capacity.
 Plants growing in thatch are more susceptible to cold and heat injury because temperature fluctuations are greater in thatch than in soil.

 How Much Is Too Much?

 Different grass species accumulate thatch at different rates.
-Perennial ryegrass is a low thatch producer; bluegrass and fine fescues form a dense thatch that is difficult to remove.
+Perennial ryegrass is a low thatch producer; bluegrass and fescues, because of their lateral growth, form a dense thatch that is difficult to remove.
 A layer of 0.5 to 0.75 inch is generally acceptable in home lawns, but anything greater can begin to cause problems.

 What Can Be Done About It?

 Once a thick layer of thatch has formed, it must be removed by vertical mowing.
 Use a machine that has rigid or flexible blades or tines (power rakes) that cut into or pull turf out of the soil surface.
 You can rent a power rake, or you can hire a professional lawn service to do the job.
 Attachments to your lawn mower are not as effective as true vertical mowers.